Adri6336/EnKryptos/README.md

 # Using Enkryptos as a Script (Strong Encryption Strength)

-Strength Reason: since the script will require that you use a custom secret key, it would be nearly impossible for an adversary to decrypt EnKryptos-encrypted files, regardless of their knowledge of this program.
+Strength Reason: since the script will require that you use a custom secret key, it should be nearly impossible for an adversary to decrypt EnKryptos-encrypted files, regardless of their knowledge of this program.
 In order to discover your secrets, they'd need to learn your secret key or install some kind of advanced spyware.
 (Note: adversaries could learn how to decrypt your files if they hack you and get access to the script file.
-One possible solution to this, off the top of my head, is to keep the script on a usb and transfer your encrypted files to some other storage medium immediately after encryption (keep the encrypted files away from the script until you need to decrypt them)).
+One possible solution to this, off the top of my head, is to keep the script on a USB and transfer your encrypted files to some other storage medium immediately after encryption (keep the encrypted files away from the script until you need to decrypt them)).

+**Steps:**
+0. Ensure you have Python 3.8 or greater installed.

-1. pip install pyAesCrypt
+1. pip install pyAesCrypt and tkinter (if your Python version does not already have this installed)
 2. Download sourcecode and pyAesCryptMod.
 Put both files in the same directory.
 3. Open the sourcecode in your preferred text editor.
 4. Locate the variable 'password', delete its '[REDACTED]' assignment, and enter a new very long random password